Before the Party's Over

 "Before the Party's Over" is a song by Belgian singer and actor Thomas Mustin, known as Mustii.
 It was released on 20 February 2024 by PIAS Recordings, and was written by Mustin along with six other songwriters.
 "Before the Party's Over" represented Belgium in the Eurovision Song Contest 2024, and finished in 13th place with 18 points at semi final two.
-The song entered the charts in Greece and Lithuania and reached the top ten within his home country of Belgium.
+The song entered the charts in Greece and Lithuania and reached the top ten within his home country of Belgium (Both in Flanders and Walloonia).

 Background and composition

 "Before the Party's Over" was composed by Pierre Dumoulin, Benoit Leclercq, and Thomas Mustin, and written by Mustin, Nina Sampermans, Arianna D'amato, Alloysius Lloyd, and Charlotte Clark.
 In interviews, Mustin stated a desire to maintain an evolution of his musical style with the song, trying to change his style to become "pop with a dark edge".
 He also stated desires of displaying his true nature and a sense of flamboyance within the song.
 The song also features a chorus made from recordings of fan submissions that opened in January 2024.

 According to Mustin, the song addresses a person's struggles and the "realiz[ation that] we need to look for our inner fire to fight it because we are running out of time".
 In an analysis by Wiwibloggs' Ruxandra Tudor, the song addresses "the choices we make" and reflection on those choices.
 Tudor also claimed that the song advocates one being true to themselves "in a world where we fake happiness through various distractions".

 According to Mustin, he was approached to compete in Eurovision by Belgium's broadcaster for the contest in even-numbered years, Radio-télévision belge de la Communauté française (RTBF) while shooting an episode of Drag Race Belgique.
 He was later announced as Belgium's representative for the Eurovision Song Contest 2024 on 30 August 2023, with a projected release date of his song for the contest being slated for sometime in February.
 The day before the song premiered, Mustin announced the official song title.
 The song officially premiered on 20 February on the radio programme Le 8/9 on VivaCité; however, it was leaked two days earlier on Belgian radio station Tipik, which played the song in its entirety by accident.